 In addition, we are looking to fund organizations that:

 - Are strategic and impactful: MRG funds groups that will have a deep impact in their community and that, if funded, will be effective in moving their social change work forward.

 - Are organizationally effective: We are looking to partner with groups that will be able to accomplish what they set out to do.
 We look for groups that have an organizing plan, the skill and capacity to accomplish their goals, and a concrete fundraising plan.

-- Build and/or support movements: Grassroots, community-based groups are much more successful when they are part of a broader movement for social justice.
+- Are connected and partner with others: Grassroots, community-based groups are much more successful when they are part of a broader movement for social justice.
 Effective movement building requires that groups understand how their work fits in with other social justice issues and communities.
 As groups grow and develop, we expect them to build deep relationships and partnerships with other groups working on the same and broader issues.

 - Understand—and are committed to—community leadership: We believe that the people most impacted by an issue are best suited to address it.
 MRG asks all applicants, regardless of issue area, to show how the leadership of their organization represents the people most impacted by the issues they’re trying to solve.